 Guaranteed Issue Life Insurance – this is also called no-questions-asked burial insurance.
 You can’t be turned down for any reason with this insurance.

-Your approval is guaranteed regardless of any health or any medical conditions.
+Your approval is guaranteed regardless of any health or medical conditions.
 This is the best option for people who have serious health issues who can’t qualify for any other life insurance.
+GI policy is often thought of as life insurance for terminal illness.

 Guaranteed issue life insurance policies have a mandatory two waiting period before they pay the death benefit.
 If a company or insurance agent offers you a three or four-year waiting period plan, stop talking to them immediately!